PeppeL-G/course-material/src/courses/web-development-advanced-concepts/project-work.md

 ---

-The very first thing you should agree on is how you should work together.
-Especially, you need to some extent document who is doing what in the project, and write that in your report, so the examiner can verify that all group members have contributed ~equally much.
+The very first thing you and your partner should agree on is how you should work together with your partner.
+Especially, you need to some extent document who is doing what in the project, and write that in your report, so the examiner can verify that all group members have contributed approximately equally much.

 We recommend you to work together per the basis described in the [Teamwork](../../lectures/teamwork/) lecture.
 That way you will automatically document who has contributed with what by using Git and GitHub issues.
-But if you want to work together in another way, that is OK too, as long as you can show who has contributed with what in the project.
+But if you want to work together in another way, that is OK too as long as you can show who has contributed with what in the project.
 The *Worklog* chapter in [project-report-template.docx](files/project-report-template.docx) shows an example of how you can report who has contributed with what in the project.

+If you agree on using a version control system, try to use it for as much as possible.
+For example, you can also put your report in your repository, and not only your source code.
+If you agree on using a version control system, create the remote repository for it now, for example using [GitHub](https://github.com/), and then clone it to your own computers